Apply sales tax to products sold to customers from specific countries or provinces, especially outside the US.

 - Tax rules don't apply to donations or gift card purchases.

 Step 1 - Add country tax rules

-You can add tax rules for the countries/nations where you ship products.
+You can add tax rules for the countries where you ship products.
 To do this:

-- Select a country from the Country drop-down menu.
+- Select a country from the Country drop-down menu, or begin typing to search for one.

-- Type the tax name and tax rate for that country.
+- Enter the tax rate for the location.

 - If you're required to charge tax on shipping, you can switch the toggle on for Charge Tax on Shipping.

 - If you're required to charge tax on service products and member area memberships, switch the toggle on for Charge Tax on Member Areas and services.

 - Click Save to publish your changes.

-Step 2 - Add state or province tax rules (United States and Canada)
+Step 2 - Add Canadian province tax rules